 This sustainable clothing brand features an integrated collection of artisan-made clothing and American designs.
 They have a large collection of basics, athleisure, dresses, bathrobes, and so on.

-This sustainable fashion brand works with artisans and manufacturers in a system that complies with fair labor practices.
+This brand works with artisans and manufacturers in a system that complies with fair labor practices.
 The workers get a fair price for their labor and work in a conducive environment.
 They also encourage their manufacturers to source materials locally.

 Made Trade offers its consumers the option to purchase carbon offsets for delivery and returns.
 The brand supports Fibershed, a non-profit dedicated to researching and promoting regenerative farming practices.
 1% of made trade’s profits go to Fibershed.